PyCQA/docformatter/README.rst

 - Multi-line docstrings consist of a summary line just like a one-line docstring, followed by a blank line, followed by a more elaborate description.
-- The BDFL recommends inserting a blank line between the last paragraph in a multi-line docstring and its closing quotes, placing the closing quotes on a line by themselves.
+- Unless the entire docstring fits on a line, place the closing quotes on a line by themselves.

 docformatter also handles some of the PEP 8 conventions.